-By creating a sense of community and strong foundation of trust, reducing turnover using a servant leadership approach works.
+By creating a sense of community and a strong foundation of trust, reducing turnover using a servant leadership approach works.

 People will not find purpose unless they are allowed to grow.
 That is why a focus on career development helps reduce turnover.
 Providing opportunities for employees to better themselves, such as through tuition reimbursement programs, show the employees that they matter.

-The Association for Talent Development (ATD) has extensive information on career development's influence in reducing turnover.
-A recent article from ATD stated, "career development also can help with retention because employees can develop a sense of loyalty for employers who are willing to invest in them.
-Likewise, when it is time to hire new employees, career development programs can be attractive to job-seekers."
+The Association for Talent Development (ATD) has extensive information on career development’s influence in reducing turnover.
+An article from ATD stated, “career development also can help with retention because employees can develop a sense of loyalty for employers who are willing to invest in them.
+Likewise, when it is time to hire new employees, career development programs can be attractive to job-seekers.”

 The sense of value to the employee is a driver in loyalty.
-When you feel a sense of loyalty, you'll want to stick around and be a part of the organization that invests in you and makes you a better employee.
-This is an important piece in talent retention.
+When you feel a sense of loyalty, you’ll want to stick around and be a part of the organization that invests in you and makes you a better employee.
+This is an important piece of talent retention.